 The Cortland Free Library's roots extend back to 1886 when a South Cortland Farmer, Franklin Hatch, realized his dream of endowing a public library.
 Hatch's library, located on Court Street opposite the fire station, served Cortland residents nearly 40 years.
 During the early 1920's, Hatch library board president John Suggett joined citizens to reorganize the Hatch Library as Cortland Free Library.
 The Library was chartered by New York State Department of Education on July 20, 1925.
 It sits on the site of the former county jail and courthouse.
 The library first served the city of Cortland and its charter now includes the towns of Cortlandville and Virgil.

 Major facility expansions have occurred since the library opened in 1927: shelving for the glass mezzanine was purchased in the 1930's, a separate Youth Area opened in 1961, additional mezzanines were constructed in 1975 (North) and 1989 (South).
 A new roof was installed in 2008, an elevator addition was completed in June 2011, and the front entrance to the building was restored in 2012.
 The Youth Services area was renovated in 2013.
 The replacement of floor covering in the Main Reading Room and the renovation of basement areas for improved Information Technology services occured in early 2015.
 In 2016 the main reading room was repainted, with special attention given to the detail work.
-The lighting was also upgraded to LED and fixtures changed to historical chandeliers (two of the fixtures are original to the library, the others replicated to match).
+The lighting was also upgraded to LED and fixtures changed to five historical chandeliers.
 As with all historic structures maintaining the library building requires constant diligence and attention.
 In 2008 The Cortland Free Library was listed on the National Register of Historic Places.

 Purchases of new books are paid by non-tax dollars: fines, donations and other contributions including library-benefit used book sales.